laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 ## Controller

-Let's update the `index()` method our `ChirpController` to pass Chirps from every user to our Index page.
+Let's update the `index` method our `ChirpController` class to pass Chirps from every user to our Index page.

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php